prominence-eosc/docs/policies.md

 ## Placement policies
 Job placement policies enable users to influence where jobs will be executed.
 This consists of requirements and preferences.

-To force a job to run at a particular site:
+To force a job to run at a particular site (`OpenStack-Alpha` in this example):
 ```
 "policies": {
   "placement": {